skalio/flutter-addressbook/README.md

-# flutter-addressbook-mobile
+# flutter-addressbook
-A Flutter plugin to access the mobile device's address book.
+A Flutter plugin to access the device's address book.

 ## Features
 * Automatically ask user for permission